wp-plugins/pdf24-post-to-pdf/readme.txt

 === PDF24 Posts to PDF ===
 Contributors: pdf24
 Donate link: http://www.pdf24.org/
-Tags: pdf, convert, create, post, sidebar, pdf24 Requires at least: 1.5.0
+Tags: pdf, convert to pdf, create pdf, sidebar Requires at least: 1.5.0
 Tested up to: 2.1
-Stable tag: 1.1
+Stable tag: 1.2

 Let your visitors create a pdf from a all posts on the current viewed page and send the pdf to an email

 == Description ==

 "Posts to pdf" allows you to convert posts (blog entries) into a pdf-file.
 Therefore a little box will be shown in the sidebar, where you can fill in your e-mail address.
 If you send the form, a pdf-file with all posts of the current site of the blog will be generated and sent to the indicated e-mail address.

+The version 1.2 has a new theme area.
+New Themes can be developed and inserted into the plugin file.
+In the future we will integrate some new standard themes.

 == Installation ==